Anbang's Starwood retreat is setback for China's M&A campaign

+Power producer Vistra Energy Corp has proposed to take over debt-laden rival Dynegy Inc, the Wall Street Journal reported on Thursday, citing people familiar with the matter.

-Anbang Insurance Group Co's unexpected withdrawal this week of its $14 billion offer to acquire Starwood Hotels & Resorts Worldwide Inc HOT.N is a wider blow to the unprecedented drive by Chinese companies to acquire North American and European assets.
+Anbang Insurance Group Co's unexpected withdrawal this week of its $14 billion offer to buy Starwood Hotels & Resorts Worldwide Inc is a wider blow to the unprecedented drive by Chinese companies to acquire North American and European assets.

+Fresh disclosures by Starwood on Friday showed how Anbang's hard-charging Chairman Wu Xiaohui backed out of the deal even after calling Starwood Chief Executive Thomas Mangas as early as March 29 to assure that the Anbang consortium needed "a couple of days" to finalize its proposal.

+Instead, on the afternoon of March 31 a representative of Anbang consortium's legal counsel Skadden, Arps, Slate, Meagher & Flom LLP delivered the unexpected news to Starwood's legal counsel Cravath, Swaine & Moore LLP that the Chinese-led consortium is abandoning the multi-billion dollar bid for Starwood.

-Yet Anbang's abrupt move, which came after Starwood said on Monday that the Chinese insurer's latest offer was "reasonably likely" to be superior to a cash-and-stock deal with Marriott International Inc (MAR.O), added fuel to concerns that many Chinese companies may not be able to deliver on their acquisition expectations.
+Yet Anbang's abrupt move, which came after Starwood said on Monday that the Chinese insurer's latest offer was "reasonably likely" to be superior to a cash-and-stock deal with Marriott International Inc, added fuel to concerns that many Chinese companies may not be able to deliver on their acquisition expectations.

 "To succeed in the U.S., Chinese companies will have to adapt to American styles of governance and transparency.
 It will be difficult to close mega deals without a more open style, so we may see more modest deals until China changes," said Erik Gordon, a professor at the University of Michigan's Ross School of Business.